FranZadra/PARCO-Computing-2026-244544/README.md

 │   ├── benchmark_perf.out      # output console for perf benchmarking
 │   ├── benchmark_time.err      # output error console for time benchmarking
 │   ├── benchmark_time.out      # output console for time benchmarking
-│   └── testResult.out          # raw output
+│   ├── cpu_info_spmv_noperf    # CPU and memory info of the node in which the job is executed (without perf) │   ├── cpu_info_spmv_perf      # CPU and memory info of the node in which the job is executed (with perf) │   └── testResult.out          # raw output
 │
-└── plots/                    # Figures and files used in data analysis
+└── plots/                    # Plots, graphs and files used for data analysis
     └── *

 ```